ashtonvcole/COE_332/homework04/README.md

 ### `/epochs`

 This returns a list of all epochs in JSON format.
-This is the time associated witha data point.
+This is the time associated with a data point.
 They are in the form `YYYY-DDDTHH:MM:SS.000Z`.

 ```bash
 curl localhost:5000/epochs